wiflab/browsershot-to-pdf/README.md

 # Browsershot to PDF

-Receive url pages, make page screenshots, then render them as PDF.
+A self-hosted site that receives url pages, make screenshots, then render them as PDF.
 Supports rendering of multiple pages merged as a single PDF.

-## TODO
-- first prototype
-- update readme.md with proper documentation

 ### Development
 1. Clone this repository.